 We model the determinants of innovative behaviour by firms, statistically, as a Probit model.
-Thus, we assume that there is an unobservable latent variable, the innovative potential of firms (y^) , which is triggered by a vector of factors (X).
-This vector of factors would include the sorts of influences on innovation that we have considered in the review of the literature, and consists of firm specific factors, industry specific factors proxied by the use of industry dummies, and regional factors.
+Thus, we assume that there is an unobservable latent variable, the innovative potential of firms $(y^)$ , which is triggered by a vector of factors (X).
+This vector of factors would include the sorts of influences on innovation that we have considered above, and consists of firm specific factors, industry specific factors proxied by the use of industry dummies, and regional factors.
 When the innovative behaviour of a firm is triggered, we observe a firm reporting a product or a process innovation.
-This observed product or process innovation is then the dependent variable (y) that proxies for the unobservable y.
+This observed product or process innovation is then the dependent variable (y) that proxies for the unobservable $y^$ .